 DAY 14 – 15: ETOSHA NAT.
 PARK

-Entering Etosha National Park today, arguably the highlight of the tour, we will spend two nights here in search of the big game that this park is so well known for.
+Entering Etosha National Park today, arguably the highlight of the tour, we will spend two nights here within the park in search of the big game that this park is so well known for.
 One evening will be spent at a floodlit waterhole watching the many animals that come down to drink.
-During these days we will conduct extensive game drives within the park.
+During these days we will conduct extensive game drives, visiting all the little waterholes during the heat of the day and staying within the park the entire time.
 Each night we will stay in one of the rest camps of the park in comfortable accommodation.

 DAY 16: ETOSHA– WATERBERG

-This Plateau is ecologically diverse and has over 200 different bird species, some rare species of small antelope occur on the lower hills of the mountain.
-This afternoon we will hike up the mountain and will enjoy the views over the Kalahari from the summit.
+This plateau is ecologically diverse and has over 200 different bird species, some rare species of small antelope occur on the lower hills of the mountain.
+This afternoon we will hike up the mountain and will enjoy the views of the Kalahari from the summit.
 We enjoy our last night of tour at the base.

 DAY 17 WINDHOEK

-An early morning, we pack up and begin our journey back to civilization – the drive to Windhoek will take approximately 5 hours and we intend to be back in the capital by 13h00.
-Clients may book a post tour night through Drifters.
+An early morning, we pack up and begin our journey back to civilization.
+The drive to Windhoek will take approximately 5 hours and we intend to be back in the capital by 13h00 where the tour will officially come to an end.
+Lunch will be enjoyed at your own expense.
+Clients may book a post-tour night through Drifters.
 For those flying out this afternoon, please allow for check in time and at least an hour for the airport transfer.

 The day by day descriptions published are intended as a rough guideline only.
 Adventure travel by nature is unpredictable, weather patterns, game migrations, road conditions and a multitude of other factors may necessitate itinerary changes that ultimately are for the client’s benefit.
 It is essential that clients are flexible and open minded in this regard.

 Please ensure that you are in possession of valid travel documents for Namibia and South Africa.
 Some nationalities do require visas for Namibia.
-On the tour we spend two nights in Kgalagadi Transfrontier park on the SOUTH AFRICAN side, so please make sure that you have a SA Visa in case you need one for this leg of the journey.
-According to the transfrontier park rules clients will not need a visa due to the fact that we do not cross into South Africa via the National Park but we suggest clients confirm with their local embassy.
+On the tour we spend two nights in Kgalagadi Transfrontier park on the SOUTH AFRICAN side, although we go through the Namibian Immigration we do not cross through an South African Immigration office but remain in the park.
+According to the Transfrontier Park rules clients will not need a visa due to the fact that we do not cross into South Africa via the National Park but we suggest clients confirm with their travel agent or local embassy.

 If you have any queries in this regard, please do not hesitate to contact us.
-Although we will endeavor to assist, we do not accept any liability or obligation for your travel documents.
+Although we will endeavour to assist, we do not accept any liability or obligation for your travel documents.